 Dr. Chowdhury Shameem Mahmoud teaches courses in economics and statistics.
 He obtained his PhD from Purdue University.

-I teach a number of courses including International Trade, Poverty, and Global Health, which are also the focus of my research.
+I have been teaching at UBC for more than 17 years.
+Some of my courses are International Trade, Poverty, and Global Health, which are also the focus of my research.
 I obtained my Ph.D. from the University of Maryland, College Park, MD, USA.

 My main area of research is econometrics, including econometrics of auctions, weak identification and misspecification, and methods for time series and network dependent data.
 I obtained my Ph.D. from Yale University in New Haven, CT, USA.